Joey574/RoboticsLibraries/PacketManager/README.md

 void loop() {
     // this defines the payload, ie data, we want to send, it can be up to MAX_PAYLOAD_SIZE
-    // default is 8, but you can change that as needed in the source uint8_t payload[2] = { 1, 2 };
+    // default is 8, but you can change that as needed in the source
+    // in this case we are sending the numbers 1 and 2 uint8_t payload[2] = { 1, 2 };
     size_t len = 2;